- Reforma fiscal

 A government shutdown means the government can’t spend money that requires annual appropriations, which affects its ability to pay its employees and keep facilities and buildings open where those employees work.
 Some employees are considered essential such as air traffic controllers and would have to work without pay during the shutdown.

-It should be noted that employees of federal contractors are not guaranteed backpay under this 2019 law, but a company can decide if they want to provide backpay to these employees.
+Federal employees are entitled to backpay for as long as appropriations are lapsed under the Government Employee Fair Treatment Act of 2019.
+It should be noted that employees of federal contractors are not guaranteed backpay under the 2019 law, but a company can decide if they want to provide backpay to these employees.

 What Agencies and Services Would Be Affected by a Shutdown?